-Psalm 3:3-5 – “But You, O LORD, are a shield about me, my glory, and the One who lifts my head.
+“But You, O Lord, are a shield about me, my glory, and the One who lifts my head.
 I was crying to the Lord with my voice, and He answered me from His holy mountain.
 I lay down and slept; I awoke, for the Lord sustains me.”
-NASB
+Psalm 3:3-5 NASB

-——-> CLICK HERE TO DOWNLOAD A PRINTABLE WITH THE REFERENCES FOR THESE VERSES, SO YOU CAN REFERENCE THEM AT A GLANCE WHEN YOU READ THEM WITH YOUR KIDS!
+——-> CLICK HERE TO DOWNLOAD A PRINTABLE WITH THESE VERSES, SO YOU CAN REFERENCE THEM AT A GLANCE WHEN YOU READ THEM WITH YOUR KIDS!

 Ideas for Helping Your Kids Memorize the Psalms at Bedtime

 - As your children get older, they can repeat longer phrases of the psalm with you or journal the words.
-My 8 year old likes to write down the verse she is learning and then add colorful pictures or color in the letters.
-My 11 year old is not into art ;) so he would rather just say the verse out loud back to me a few times and then we say it together at night after he learns it.
-(Side thought: Here’s a new Scripture coloring and activity book that I’ve heard rave reviews about!!)
+My 8-year-old likes to write down the verse she is learning and then add colorful pictures or colors in the letters.
+My 11-year-old is not into art ;) so he would rather just say the verse out loud back to me a few times and then we say it together at night after he learns it.
+(Side thought: Here’s a Scripture coloring and activity book that our kids love!!)

 - Print out some of the verses you are learning and hang them in your child’s room!
 This is a very visual way to be reminded of the verses and you can easily switch them out.
 They weren’t all psalms, but this is what we did in our son’s room when he was younger: